isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution344.md

 ---
-title: MyRetailer Android POS-Package B with Dashboard
+title: MyRetailer Android POS is a powerful all in one point-of-sale solution with built in payment modes like Alipay, Wechat Pay, GrabPay, Credit Card payments, Global Blue and others.
+The system is also equipped with efficient and secure retail and inventory control systems in the back office with relevant reports vital to store operations
 permalink: /productivity-solutions-grant/solutionrepo/solution344
 ---

 ### Description

-MyRetailer Android POS is a powerful all in one point-of-sale solution with built in payment modes like Alipay, Wechat Pay, GrabPay, Credit Card payments, Global Blue and others.
-The system is also equipped with efficient and secure retail and inventory control systems in the back office with relevant reports vital to store operations
+200310497R

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedDCSSynthesisRetailerPLUSAnnex3CRwef12August2021-_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria